 Compared to other types of renewable energy, the solar power plant is highly seasonal, since we can have periods of limited sun in the UK.
 The solution is to grid connect solar installations and purchase energy from the electricity network during periods with less energy to collect.

-Investing in a solar battery storage system is also a good choice since it can store the energy generated during peak hours and make it readily available for cloudy and rainy days.
+Investing in solar batteries is also a good choice since it can store the energy generated during peak hours and make it readily available for cloudy and rainy days.
+Find out how to get the best price in our solar battery price guide.

 It might be harder to install solar panels on older households, as they often have different designs that can provide shade.
 At the same time flat roofs where drifting snow may fall below the racks, become too heavy for a roof with solar cells.
 Therefore it is important that you inquire about these things when you obtain offers.

-If you have decided to invest in solar cells, but you are not sure which type you would like, we are ready to help you.
-Fill out the form on this page with your personal preferences and information, and we will provide you with up to four different suppliers of solar cells.
+If you have decided to invest in solar cells, but you are not sure how to go about doing this, we are ready to help you.
+Fill out our short form on this page with your personal preferences and information, and we will provide you with up to four different suppliers of solar cells.
 You are free to choose the offer that best suits your needs.
 The service is free, without obligation, and takes only a few minutes.